ABOUT

 Photo by Micah Gleason

-Jardena studies with mezzo-soprano Michaela Martens.
-She holds music degrees from the Bard College Conservatory (MM) and the University of Toronto (BMus).
-Jardena is an alumna of Bard Summerscape and Sarasota Opera’s Apprenticeships, the Britten-Pears Young Artist Programme, and the Association for Opera in Canada Emerging Artist Fellowship.
+Jardena studies with tenor Scott Murphree and mezzo-soprano Michaela Martens.
+She holds music degrees from the Bard College Conservatory (Graduate Vocal Arts, MM) and the University of Toronto (BMus), as well as an MA in Ethnomusicology from the University of Toronto.
+Jardena is an alumna of Bard Summerscape and Sarasota Opera’s Apprenticeships, Tapestry Opera’s New Opera 101, the Britten-Pears Young Artist Programme, and the Association for Opera in Canada Emerging Artist Fellowship.